Everyone has heard of Mardi Gras- the exciting street festival with iconic purple, green and gold colours, feathers, beads and parades.

 Flambeaux (Fire Performers)

 No Mardi Gras event is complete without an exciting element of fire.
-Fire torches at Mardi Gras date back to the 1830s where flaming torches, or “flambeaux“, lit the way for the Krewe’s members and lent each event an exciting air of romance and festivity.
+Fire torches at Mardi Gras date back to the 1830s where flaming torches, or “flambeaux“, lit the way for the Krewe’s members.
+They also lent each event an exciting air of romance and festivity.

 So flambeaux has turned from a traditional necessity of providing light before a world with street lighting to a fun, entertaining visual spectacle.
 Many Krewes today still have flambeaux ‘guiding’ their float and parade through the streets.

-The flambeaux carrier’s performance has grown increasingly elaborate and some Krewes have even ventured into LED lighting displays to represent this long held tradition.
+The flambeaux carrier’s performance has grown increasingly elaborate and some Krewes have even ventured into LED lighting displays.
 It’s really easy to add a burst of energy and a nod to the flambeaux performers of New Orleans with a fire performer.

 How can I incorporate fire performers at my event?